-1) I'm wash and wear/cash and carry with a minimum wage frame of mind, my tastes are pretty simple, and chances are you'll see me in jeans/shorts and a t-shirt.
-I have little interest in style so I often surprise people when I do dress up.
+1) I would describe myself as wash and wear/cash and carry.
+My tastes are pretty simple, and chances are you'll see me in jeans/shorts and a t-shirt.
+I have little interest in style, fashion, or shopping.

 2) I've lived and worked in a lot of difficult places and learned to realize at a relatively young age that everyday is a gift.
 No matter how bad I might think my day is, it's really not that bad.

-3) You will most likely will find me talking to strangers, photographing bands, taking in a yoga class (anything involving an inversion is finally coming along nicely), planning my next trip, or checking out various events and film festivals around town.
+3) You will most likely will find me talking to strangers, photographing bands, taking in a yoga class (anything involving an inversion, back bend, or arm balance is finally coming along), Olympic lifting, planning my next trip, or checking out various events and film festivals around town.

 4) You will most likely not find me snowboarding, at a Canucks game, at a lounge having drinks, a restaurant having appetizers, or dancing at a club.

-7) I've spent close to 3 years of my life in Africa, but I've also lived in Europe, Australia, and Asia as well as touring extensively in quite a few other places.
-I tend to travel very regularly as my work allows for quite a bit of time off and try to take a trip somewhere every 3-4 months.
+7) I've spent close to 3 years of my life in Africa, but I've also lived in Europe, Australia, and Asia as well as touring in quite a few other places.
+I've backpacked for several months at a time but in recent years have grown to like the 1-3 week trip.

-8) I've been described as being go with the flow, am rarely in a rush, and tend to walk slow because I take short steps.
+8) I've been described as being go with the flow, am rarely in a rush, and walk slow because I take short steps.

-10) So many people talk about how they love their jobs.
+10) So many people talk about how they love their jobs and it seems a lot of people use that as something that defines themselves (which makes sense seeing as how much time we spend at work).
 My job is good times but I like to think there are more interesting things to talk about other than what we do for work.

 A beverage of choice and/or a walk is always a good way to start I'd say.
 I'd also rather meet up sooner after a few messages to see if we get along in person rather than drawing things out messaging, phoning, and texting before finally meeting up.
 If we end up meeting again I'm more than happy to plan something else.
 Planning an outing isn't that hard despite what I've heard.